hakiminazli/hakiminazli/README.md

 # Hi
 Nothing much from me.
 I just build, fix, and move forward.
-Oh one day AI will replace my job, so please pray for me so I can make as much money as possible before AI takes over the world
+Oh one day AI will replace my job, so we see how.

 ## About Me
 Working man. sometimes I code but most of the times I don't